 PRINCIPLE #1 - CRE ATING A POSITIVE SCHOOL ENVIRONMENT 1.1: POSITIVE RELATIONSHIPS School safety and academic success are formed and strengthened when all school staff build positive relationships with students and are actively engaged in their lives and learning.
-1.2: FAIRNESS AND CONSISTENCY School staff will promote high standards of behavior by teaching, modeling, and monitoring behavior, and by fairly and consistently promoting positive behavior.
+1.2: FAIRNESS AN D CONSISTENCY School staff will promote high standards of behavior by teaching, modeling, and monitoring behavior, and by fairly and consistently promoting positive behavior.
 1.3: ENGAGING INSTRUCTION AND EFFECTIVE CLASSROOM MANAGEMENT Effective and engaging instruction and classroom management are the foundation of effective discipline.
 1.4: STUDENT SUPPORTS Schools must utilize guidance interventions and other appropriate support services to provide effective discipline and guidance to students, including and especially those returning from exclusionary discipline, to maximize their ability to meet social and academic standards within the school community.
 1.5: NON-DISCRIMINATION School discipline must be implemented without discrimination based on ethnicity, race, color, religion, religious practice, creed, national origin, citizenship status, ancestry, sex, gender, gender identity or expression, sexual orientation, age, weight/appearance, predisposing genetic characteristics, or disability.
 See the District Policy Prohibiting Discrimination or Harassment of Students or Employees (0100) for further information.
 1.6: SCHOOL-LEVEL POLICY School-level rules and codes of conduct must be consistent with this Policy, approved by the Superintendent or designee and distributed to students and parents in a manner consistent with this Policy.
 Schools are also expected to develop plans for improving school climate.
 1.7: SHARED ACCOUNTABILITY All school community members should hold themselves, and each other accountable, both to their community and to their shared vision for their community.
 Members are encouraged to reflect frequently on how their behaviors either support the shared values of the community or fail to do so, and to consider behaviors that would be more supportive of the community's values.
-1.8: TRAINING Teachers, administrators and school staff shall receive ongoing differentiated professional development training on classroom/school management, conflict resolution, and non- punitive approaches to discipline.
+1.8: TRAINING All District staff shall receive ongoing professional development training on this policy, classroom/school management, conflict resolution, non-punitive and restorative approaches to discipline, mental health (i.e., mental health first aid), special education, and anti-racism that aligns with their roles.
+This training will be provided on a regular basis annually to employees and at time of hire for newly hired employees.
 1.9: STUDENT RESPONSIBILITIES All students have the responsibility to work to the best of their abilities, attend school daily unless they are legally excused, contribute to maintaining a safe and supportive school environment, treat peers and school staff in a respectful manner, accept responsibility for their actions, hold themselves to the highest standards of conduct and demeanor, and promote a climate of mutual respect and dignity toward all in the school community.